HEALTH AND PHYSICAL EDUCATION

 support the development of preventive health practices that build andoptimise community health andwell-being.

-The Personal Development program will be a major focus in this course of study.
+The Personal Development program will be a focus in this course of study.

 Students learn to apply specialised movement skills and movement strategies and concepts in different